Data-Science-for-Linguists-2019/Spell-Checker/README.md

 Goal: Design a spell checker to analyze ELI students' essays and give the correction.

-Data source: from English Language Institute, University of Pittsburgh [this place](https://github.com/Data-Science-for-Linguists-2019/Spell-Checker/tree/master/data_sample)
+Data source: from English Language Institute, University of Pittsburgh

 ## Directory